 GuardiaCare Services, Inc.

-financial management, guardianship and adult day health services to seniors and others
+Provides financial management, guardianship and adult day health services to seniors and others at risk.

 Harrison County Community Services, Inc.

 Provides programs and crisis assistance including a Food Pantry and Clothes Closet.
 Assists individuals and families in accessing services and building assets.